fxhash/fxhash-website/src/doc/community/articles.md

 ## Mutable metadata

-While *traditionnal* NFTs are designed to be immutable, we believe this paradigm shouldn't apply to articles.
+While _traditional_ NFTs are designed to be immutable, we believe this paradigm shouldn't apply to articles.
 At the pace at which our world changes, and because articles are going to be a core building block for educational content among other sensitive applications, it doesn't make sense to lock these at a given point in time.
 As such, it will be possible for writers to update their articles even after it was minted.

 # Dynamic content & Tezos interoperability